Your Degree = Career Success

 Lewis & Clark gives you the essential skills you need to succeed in any career.
 In fact, the top five career competencies identified by the National Association of Colleges and Employers align perfectly with the core values of a liberal arts education: critical thinking/problem solving; work ethic; teamwork/collaboration; oral/written communications; and leadership.

-97 percent of the Lewis & Clark class of 2018 is already changing the world through employment (82%), continuing studies (12%), and service work (3%) within six months of graduation.
+95 percent of the Lewis & Clark Class of 2019 is already changing the world through employment (80%), continuing studies (13%), and service work (2%) (as reported within six months of graduation).